gardehal/python-playlist/README.md

 ## Known issues

+- On install/first use:
+  - Some packages may not load, e.g. pytube, try:
+    - $ pip uninstall package_name
+    - $ pip install package_name
 - Fetch loads indefinitely:
   - Check if any other streaming services are currently loading, close them and retry fetch.
 Unsure why it happens.
 - Fetch fails with error message - urllib.error.URLError: <urlopen error [WinError 10054] An existing connection was forcibly closed by the remote host>